gsinclair/whitestone/doc/attest.markdown

       T { person.name == "Theresa" }
       Eq  person.name,   "Theresa"

+  The same is true for `Ko OBJ, CLASS`:

+      T { object.kind_of?
+String }
+      Ko  object, String

 * If you need to test the (possible) value that is thrown along with a symbol, you can use `Attest.caught_value`: